iancarlosct/Projetos-Estrutura-de-Dados/README.md

    gcc (mainfilename).c -o main
    ./main

-   for huffman we use makefile to run it:
+   //for huffman we use makefile to run it:

-   use "make" inside huffman folder, then use "./build/main" to run it.
+   make
+   ./build/main
    ```

 ## 🎯 Purpose